gadgetgirlkim/gadgetgirlkim.github.io/index.md

 <br>
 <a href = "https://play.unity.com/mg/other/webgl-builds-346641" target = "_blank"> Hypothermia Hike </a> Made by Ashton D with art assets by Iris F in 2022-23
 <br>
-<a href = "https://gadgetgirlkim.github.io/WakeyWakeyBuild/index.html" target = "_blank"> Wakey Wakey </a> Made by Odd Invalid Salute in 2023-24
+<a href = "https://gadgetgirlkim.github.io/WakeyWakeyBuild/index.html" target = "_blank"> Wakey Wakey </a> Made by Odd Invalid Salute Team in 2023-24
 <br>
-<a href = "https://gadgetgirlkim.github.io/RecursionBuild/index.html" target = "_blank"> Recursion </a> Made by Dream Weavers in 2023-24
+<a href = "https://gadgetgirlkim.github.io/RecursionBuild/index.html" target = "_blank"> Recursion </a> Made by < a href = "https://tms.ogpc.info/Teams/Details/35f0ccd6-cd56-49af-b30b-f36e152a62b5" target = "blank"> Dream Weavers Team in 2023-24 </a>
 <br>
 </p>